lockss/lockss-rtd-manual/docs/installing/user.rst

    Unless otherwise noted, commands shown in this manual should be issued as the ``lockss`` user.

-If are are a user with :program:`sudo` privileges:
+If you are a user with :program:`sudo` privileges:

 *  Start a Bash shell session as the ``lockss`` user by typing :samp:`sudo -u lockss /bin/bash`.
 Use the shell session as long as needed, then exit by typing :samp:`exit`.